TeddysHoney/PaleoGen_and_VegMod/README.md

 ```

 ## New Members
-Follow the instructions in the [UBELIX Starter Kit](Instructions/UBELIX_Starter_Kit.md) to create an account on [UBELIX](https://hpc-unibe-ch.github.io/) (UniBe HPC) and access the group's database
+Follow the instructions in the [UBELIX Starter Kit](Instructions/UBELIX_Starter_Kit.md) to create an account on [UBELIX](https://hpc-unibe-ch.github.io/) (UniBe HPC) and access the group's workspace.

 ### MacOS Users

-You can connect to the group server where the majority of the bioinfomatic files are are housed by going to *__Finder>Windows>Connect to Servers__* and then type in the following link:
+You can connect to the group server where the majority of the bioinfomatic files are housed by going to *__Finder>Windows>Connect to Servers__* and connect via the following link:

 ```
 smb://resstore.unibe.ch/ips_pal